Elumale: Release and reception

 Elumale opened in theatres on 5 September 2025.
+Actor Sudeep praised the film's craft, saying it is "worth watching".
+A film tutor at FTTI, Pune mentioned that, ‘Elumale’ is an interesting demonstration of how a good screenplay can turn a simple story into an intense experience.

-Critical response was positive, with reviewers praising the film’s blend of romance and thriller elements, performances and technical craft.
+Critical response was positive, with reviewers praising the film's blend of romance and thriller elements, performances and technical craft.

 A critic from Deccan Herald gave 4 stars and wrote, "It may not be a one-of-a-kind experience, but the cinematic experience is definitely worth your time".
 The Times of India rated the film 3.5/5 stars and wrote, "With strong performances, period authenticity, and gripping suspense, it’s a must-watch for fans of romance and thrillers alike".
 The News Minute wrote, "Elumale is a self-aware exercise that knows exactly what it wants to communicate.
 It’s a film made with a keen eye, as well as the intent to enthral audiences without being formulaic".
 A critic from Cinema Express wrote, "The film captures the raw, haunting romance of Harisha and Revathi, while delivering a pulse-pounding thriller that tests courage and destiny in every moment.
 It demands attention, provokes emotion, and leaves you marvelling at the power of love caught in extraordinary circumstances".
 A critic from The Hollywood Reporter India called the film "a breath of fresh air in a genre that often uses intercaste love to tell stories of bloodshed and brutality".
 A critic from India Today rated the film 3.5/5 stars and wrote, "Elumale is a good watch and is highly recommended for thriller lovers.
 The film does have some flaws and hints of dated or old-school narration, but these are digestible as the thriller elements and performances impress".
 A critic from Kannada Screens wrote, "‘Elumale’ is a well-crafted romantic thriller".
 A critic from OTTplay rated the film 3/5 stars and wrote, "Elumale has a tight narrative that is interesting for the most part and makes for a decent watch".
+Elumale makes it into the top 3 movies of 2025.

+Home Media

+Elumale satellite and digital rights are owned by Zee5.
+It was premiered on 17 October 2025.

+Accolades

+Elumale was nominated for 14th SIIMA awards in 6 Categories.